CrypticOwl5503/DA-323-Course-Project-Assignment/README.md

 > Guzhov, A., Raue, F., Hees, J., Dengel, A.
 > *AudioCLIP: Extending CLIP to Image, Text and Audio*
 > arXiv:2106.13043v1 (2021)

-## License

-This repository is released under the MIT License.
-Refer to the LICENSE file for more details.